 Agenda for Children offers fee-based, private trainings to meet the additional needs of child care programs and family child care providers, on topics such as Health & Safety, CPR & First Aid, Family Engagement, Behavior Management, Instructional Support and much more!
-To make arrangements for these fee-based, private trainings, please contact us at firstname.lastname@example.org.
+Click here for a full catalog of our training options.
+To make arrangements for these fee-based, private trainings, please contact us at email@example.com.

 Beginning on June 30, 2019, all lead teachers in publicly-funded centers (Type III) will be required to have a current Early Childhood Ancillary Teaching Certificate as a minimum credential.
 Visit our Ancillary Certificate page to learn more about how the Ancillary Certificate.

 Kenya Harris, Emily Trout and Ashley Plaisance are our program assistants.
 They can assist you in your registration process.
 They are also happy to help you determine which classes your staff would benefit from, guide you through your Pathways application, and answer questions about CLASS and Teaching Strategies GOLD.